 If you have any other questions or need further assistance, please reach out to the Graduate Programs Office.

 Once you complete the form, ask your advisor to approve and sign.
-Once it is signed by your advisor, return it to the Graduate Programs Office for CSE Graduate Committee consideration.
+Once it is signed by your advisor, email it to the CSE Graduate Programs Office for CSE Graduate Committee consideration.
 If approved, the dissertation committee will be submitted to Rackham for final approval.

 What do you bring to the thesis proposal?
 What do you do after?